biggerpicagency/traditional-boilerplate/README.md

 Because of our needs and Laravel application structure, as a default we keep build files in the repository.
 Of course you don't have to do it the same way and you have ability to ignore the files in the repository.

+### This boilerplate and Alfred
+If frontend code of website is ready and backend developer is ready to start implementing HTML layouts into Alfred system, important file that should be placed in ./resources/cmsassets is file called [Gruntfile.alfred.js](https://bitbucket.org/snippets/snowflakers/78kk5).
+It allows frontend developer to edit source frontend files of Alfred in resources/cmassets/ directory.

 ### Directory Structure: the most important elements

 ```